singular-gpispace/pfd-parallel/README.md

 care of all dependencies automatically.
 The second way is a manual installation of a components, which can be used in case the installation with Spack is not possible on the target system.

-# Installation --- Using Spack
+# Installation using Spack
-Spack is a package manager for supercomputers, Linux, and macOS, for which a local repo is to be found in the directory `spack` in the pfd-parallel source tree.
+Spack is a package manager specifically aimed at handling software installations in supercomputing environments, but usable on anything from a personal computer to an HPC cluster.
+It supports Linux and macOS (note that the Singular/GPI-Space framework requires Linux).
+A local repository for Space can be found in the directory `spack` in the pfd-parallel source tree.
 For most users, this should be the easiest way to install the pfd-parallel project and all it's dependencies, with minimal configuration required.

-We will assume the user has some directory path to which she/he can read and write.
+We will assume that the user has some directory path to which she/he can read and write.
 In the following, we assume this path is set as the bash variable `software_ROOT`: